Email us at email@example.com

 This new Professional and Generic Skills programme is a collaborative venture provided by Health Education England working in the South West and delivered by the University of Plymouth.

-HESW has funded for another three years, 175 places for doctors in training (GP and Specialty ST3+), and a small number of places for SAS doctors (Speciality, Staff Grade and Associate Specialists), 10 reserved for SAS doctors, 15 dentists and 150 doctors in training.
+HESW has funded the programme for another three years.
+2022/23 has 225 places reserved overall.
+This includes spaces for doctors in training (GP and Specialty ST3+), a small number of places for SAS doctors (Speciality, Staff Grade and Associate Specialists), and a small number for dentists.
 The programme is designed to provide a unique combination of practice skills, knowledge and thinking to develop your career path as a clinical leader within an evolving NHS.

-You will need to commit seven days within the year to attend six CPD modules plus provide a written reflection.
-For the upcoming year 2021 / 22 most dates will be held virtually via Zoom.
+You will need to commit nine days within the year to attend seven CPD modules plus provide a written reflection.
+For the upcoming year 2022/23 the sessions will be held virtually via Zoom.

 Key themes include: